sous-chefs/redisio/README.md

 The redisio cookbook contains LWRP for installing, configuring and managing redis and redis_sentinel.

 The install recipe can build, compile and install redis from sources or install from packages.
-The configure recipe will configure redis and setup service resources.
+The configure recipe will configure redis and set up service resources.
 These resources will be named for the port of the redis server, unless a "name" attribute was specified.
 Example names would be: service["redis6379"] or service["redismaster"] if the name attribute was "master".
 _NOTE: currently installation from source is not supported for FreeBSD_

 The most common use case for the redisio cookbook is to use the default recipe, followed by the enable recipe.